 Angioedema is a condition in which small blood vessels leak fluid into the tissues, causing swelling.
-There is no known cure, but it may be possible to prevent the swelling with medications or occasionally diet.
+There is no known cure, however it may be possible to prevent the swelling with medications or occasionally dietary changes.
 Allergy is a very rare cause of angioedema.

 How common is angioedema?

 Around 1 in 10 people will develop urticaria (hives) at some time in their life and around 1 in 3 of these will have angioedema as well.
 Having angioedema on its own (without urticaria) is much less common.